solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Instructions

-This document is based on [Microsoft's sample](https://docs.microsoft.com/azure/mysql/flexible-server/connect-python).
+This section is based on [Microsoft's sample](https://docs.microsoft.com/azure/mysql/flexible-server/connect-python).

 The first code snippet creates a table, `inventory`, with three columns.